Did you know that a tiny, barely noticeable amino acid could be the key to peace and relaxation?

 How to Use L-Theanine for Sleep & Relaxation

-- Choose the Right Setting: Remember that it can take up to an hour for L-theanine to begin to work its magic.
+- Choose the Right Setting: Remember that it may take up to an hour for L-theanine to begin to work its magic.
 Take your L-theanine at a time and place that makes sense for your goals.

 - Consult a Healthcare Provider: If you take any prescription medication in the evening or before bed, be sure to talk to your provider before trying L-theanine.
-It can, however, be taken safely alongside melatonin.
+It may, however, be taken safely alongside melatonin.

 It’s also a good idea to keep a sleep journal to help you track how your body responds to different dosages of L-theanine.